-The FCO has published a list of countries exempt from their advice against all non-essential travel worldwide.
 If you are planning any travel, please review the Government’s travel advice and act accordingly.

 Please notify HR if you are intending to do any international travel so we can manage the impact accordingly.
 See the Absence Process for more details.

 It is worth planning ahead so that you can stay successfully at home.
 IT have created a Working From Home Kit Audit spreadsheet, so you can let them know what equipment you need whilst working from home.
 Please take your equipment home that you need to replicate your usual desk set up (such as monitors, laptop stands, chair).